hashicorp/terraform-provider-aws/website/docs/r/batch_job_definition.html.markdown

 * `propagate_tags` - (Optional) Specifies whether to propagate the tags from the job definition to the corresponding Amazon ECS task.
 Default is `false`.
 * `retry_strategy` - (Optional) Specifies the retry strategy to use for failed jobs that are submitted with this job definition.
     Maximum number of `retry_strategy` is `1`.
 Defined below.
+* `scheduling_priority` - (Optional) The scheduling priority of the job definition.
+This only affects jobs in job queues with a fair share policy.
+Jobs with a higher scheduling priority are scheduled before jobs with a lower scheduling priority.
+Allowed values `0` through `9999`.
 * `tags` - (Optional) Key-value map of resource tags.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `timeout` - (Optional) Specifies the timeout for jobs so that if a job runs longer, AWS Batch terminates the job.
 Maximum number of `timeout` is `1`.
 Defined below.